 The grip of the Smith Wesson M&P Shield is in no way modular.
 In 2012 when it was introduced modularity had not quite become as common as it is today.
 And on this size gun, it’s still not common to this day.
 The grip itself feels pretty good in the hand and is similar to the Smith Wesson M&P series except it feels much thinner, so it doesn’t feel quite as good in the hand as the Smith and Wesson full-size guns.

 There is a tang towards the top of the firearm and no beavertail.
-The tang, fortunately, is comfortable, but it’s not doesn’t allow you to get a deep grip that high on the gun when you combine it with the undercut of the gun as well.
-The ergonomics of it really need a higher undercut to allow you to get your hand much higher up on the gun.
+The tang, fortunately, is comfortable.
+It doesn’t allow you to get a deep grip that high on the gun.
+Part of this is due to the undercut of the gun as well.
+It really needs a higher undercut to allow you to get your hand much higher up on the gun.

 You could technically get your hand probably a tenth of an inch higher if there were a better undercut.
-But I don’t think modifying the trigger guard on the Smith Wesson M&P Shield would work as the trigger guard doesn’t have enough material to get your hand high enough, without risking the structural integrity of the gun itself.
+I don’t think modifying the trigger guard on the Smith Wesson M&P Shield would work.
+The trigger guard doesn’t have enough material to get your hand high enough.
+Without risking the structural integrity of the gun itself.

-The tang of the grip is quite comfortable in the hand though and will work for many sizes of hands considering the shape is nice and rounded with no flat spots; that often can be uncomfortable.
+The tang of the grip is quite comfortable in the hand.
+It will work for many sizes of hands considering the shape is nice and rounded with no flat spots; that often can be uncomfortable.

 There’s texturing on the Smith and Wesson M&P, on the back strap that extends into a half-moon halfway onto each side of the grip panel.
 This is in a similar location to where the removable back straps are on the Smith and Wesson M&P. There is also texturing on the front strap.